Life Is Beautiful: Critical response

+The movie received some criticism for the scene of the U.S. Army Sherman M4 tank coming to liberate the concentration camp, although Auschwitz was liberated by the Red Army; however, as stated by Benigni, the camp of the movie is not Auschwitz: "...
+Around the camp there are mountains, which in Auschwitz there are not.
+That is "the" concentration camp, because any camp contains the horror of Auschwitz, not one or another".

 Accolades

-Life is Beautiful was shown at the 1998 Cannes Film Festival, and went on to win the Grand Prix.
+Life Is Beautiful was shown at the 1998 Cannes Film Festival, and went on to win the Grand Prix.
 Upon receiving the award, Benigni kissed the feet of jury president Martin Scorsese.

 At the 71st Academy Awards, Benigni won Best Actor for his role, with the film winning two more awards for Best Music, Original Dramatic Score and Best Foreign Language Film.
 Benigni jumped on top of the seats as he made his way to the stage to accept his first award, and upon accepting his second, said, "This is a terrible mistake because I used up all my English!"

-Soundtrack

-The original score to the film was composed by Nicola Piovani, with the exception of a classical piece which figures prominently: the "Barcarolle" by Jacques Offenbach and A Musical Joke by Mozart.
-The soundtrack album won the Academy Award for Best Original Dramatic Score and was nominated for a Grammy Award: "Best Instrumental Composition Written for a Motion Picture, Television or Other Visual Media", but lost to the score of A Bug's Life.